(5) Grand Auditorium Rock Climbing

-This is an obvious and enormous amphitheater between Music Hall and the South Claw.
+This is an obvious and enormous amphitheater between Music Hall and Lower Dragon Ridge.
 From a distance, it looks like colorful, looming blocks split by bands of grass and dirt.
 However, there are some nice clean climbs amongst the debris for those willing to brave the razor plants and impending doom above.
 Oh yeah, there are snakes up here too.

 Climbs face north, east, and south, and so depending on season and time of day, you will get all kinds of different temps and shade.
 Generally it will be entirely lit up in the morning and remains so into the afternoon.
 Very few people venture up here, as the climbs are few and far between, and generally pass through a lot of choss to get to the gems.
 But oh how those gems are worth it!